-- 1. Academic and related activities such as scheduled classes, registration, Commencement and Honors Convocation. - 2.
-Intercollegiate athletic contests that are post-season in nature. - 3.
-Regularly scheduled intercollegiate athletic contests during official seasons as defined by NCAA. - 4.
-Events that are scheduled annually and require a specific date such as Homecoming, Family Weekend, Spring Fling and Alumni Reunion. - 5.
-Events sponsored by the university annually and requiring a specific date such as the Recreation Conference. - 6.
+- 1. Academic and related activities of the College such as scheduled classes, registration, Commencement and Honors Convocation. - 2.
+Intercollegiate athletic contests that are post-season in nature.

+- 3. Regularly scheduled intercollegiate athletic contests during official seasons as defined by NCAA. - 4.
+College events that are scheduled annually and require a specific date such as Homecoming, Family Weekend and Alumni Reunion. - 5.
+Events sponsored by the College annually and requiring a specific date such as the Residence Life Conference. - 6.
 Scheduled intercollegiate athletic practices during the traditional season as defined by NCAA. - 7.
 Scheduled extramural sport club competition and scheduled intramural contests. - 8.
 Scheduled intercollegiate athletic practices during the nontraditional season as defined by NCAA. - 9.
 Scheduled sport club practices (those clubs that compete extramurally). - 10.
 Scheduled open recreation. - 11.
 Activities, programs and meetings by recognized student organizations or clubs. - 12.
-Activities, programs and meetings by non-SUNY Cortland organizations that relate to the mission of the university. - 13.
-Activities, programs, and meetings by non-SUNY Cortland organizations.
+Activities, programs and meetings by non-college organizations that relate to the mission of the College. - 13.
+Activities, programs, and meetings by non-college organizations.

-440.02 APPROPRIATE USE OF UNIVERSITY FACILITIES
+440.02 APPROPRIATE USE OF COLLEGE FACILITIES